*Per Board of Trustees of Community-Technical Colleges Policy Manual

 The chancellor may establish procedures for collections, for the financial write-off of inactive, uncollectible accounts, and for the related determination of student academic status.

-Notice of this policy must be prominently displayed in the college catalogue and provided to all students receiving deferments and to all students at registration.
+Notice of this policy must be prominently displayed in the college catalog and provided to all students receiving deferments and to all students at registration.

 VI.
 Late Registrations